ibm-cloud-docs/vmwaresolutions/archiref/vcs/vcs-hybridity-intro.md

   years:  2016, 2018

-lastupdated: "2018-11-07"
+lastupdated: "2018-11-13"

 ---
-# vCenter Server Hybridity Bundle overview
+# vCenter Server on IBM Cloud with Hybridity Bundle overview

 VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle is a hosted private cloud that helps you to quickly and easily extend your on-premises infrastructure into the cloud for secure and seamless infrastructure hybridity and true application mobility.